apache/drill/_docs/install/installing-drill-in-embedded-mode/030-starting-drill-on-linux-and-mac-os-x.md

 title: "Starting Drill on Linux and Mac OS X"
 parent: "Installing Drill in Embedded Mode"
 ---
 Launch SQLLine using the sqlline command to start to Drill in embedded mode.
 The command directs SQLLine to connect to Drill using jdbc.
-The zk=local means the local node is the zookeeper node.
+The zk=local means the local node is the ZooKeeper node.
 Complete the following steps to launch SQLLine and start Drill:

 1. Navigate to the Drill installation directory.
 For example: